rnkyr/metaballs/README.md

 ## Overview

-Mostly inspired by [this](http://paperjs.org/examples/meta-balls/) work I implemented the effect utilizing Bezier curves with the help of UIKit.
+Mostly inspired by [these](http://paperjs.org/examples/meta-balls/) [two](https://varun.ca/metaballs/) articles I implemented the effect utilizing Bezier curves with the help of UIKit.
 During the R&D process, I tried a couple of approaches (like building pixel-by-pixel, [marching squares](http://jamie-wong.com/2014/08/19/metaballs-and-marching-squares/) and some more), but due to the nature of the rendering process on a mobile platform selected one is the most efficient.
 Each time a user move a ball (changes its position), the host view recalculates curves for each pair of balls.

 ## Implementation details